Rooted Conference 2026

 425 Fawell Blvd, Glen Ellyn, IL 60137

-Registration required | $35 per person (some sessions may have an additional materials fee)
+Registration required | $35 per person (includes attendee gift bags.
+Some sessions may have an additional materials fee)

 Conference overview